lianghong/delete_vpc/README.md

 For example: ./delete_vpc.sh us-east-1 vpc-xxxxxxxxxx
              AWS_PROFILE=xxxxx ./delete_vpc.sh eu-central-1 vpc-xxxxxxxxxx

-if you want to konw what's the VpcID in the specific region, please try For example: ./delete_vpc.sh us-east-1
+if you want to know what's the VpcID in the specific region, please try For example: ./delete_vpc.sh us-east-1

 Notes (8/22/2021):